Intro to Pandas on HPC

 @jit, applied via.agg(),.transform(),.map(), or.apply().

 Parallel function evaluation occurs column-wise, so performance will be boosted if and only if the function is repeated many times over many columns.
-For small datasets, the added overhead can worsen performance.
+For small datasets, the added overhead can actually worsen performance.

 import numpy as np